Rebellion of Puebla

-The Rebellion of Puebla in 1823 was an armed conflict led by independence-supporting factions fraction after the fall of the First Mexican Empire and the victory of the Casa Mata Plan Revolution.
+The Rebellion of Puebla in 1823 was an armed conflict led by independence-supporting factions after the fall of the First Mexican Empire and the victory of the Casa Mata Plan Revolution.

 The Sovereign State of Puebla

 While the Revolt of Querétaro was ongoing, the province of Puebla declared itself a sovereign state, installing a government composed of Brigadier José María Calderón; Manuel Posada Garduño, who was later appointed Archbishop of Mexico; and others.

 State response

 To repress this independent proclamation, the Mexican government decided to send 800 soldiers under Manuel Gómez Pedraza and the division commanded by General Vicente Guerrero.
 Both forces restored the provincial order.
 Once General José Antonio de Echávarri's involvement was discovered, gave his forces to Gómez Pedraza and went to the capital to refine his conduct.